rense/django-base-project/README.md

     - See 'getting started' below for django-suit-redactor problems.
 - an admin list-display for the internal django admin-log (extended Latest Actions stuff);

-- basic fabric commands for local development (`fab run`!), see fabfile.py;
+- basic invoke commands for local development (`inv run`!), see tasks.py;

 ### Requirements/dependencies
-My base tools, including django-extensions, django-suit, pip-tools, bpython, fabric3, etc;
+Base tools, including django-extensions, django-suit, pip-tools, bpython, invoke, etc;
-Check out https://github.com/nvie/pip-tools if you're unfamiliar with pip-tools.
+Check out https://github.com/jazzband/pip-tools if you're unfamiliar with pip-tools.
 Then have a look at requirements.in for base requirements.
 The default development settings contain mysql-settings.
 Change to your liking.

 - runserver_plus for development, gunicorn for staging/production;